StevenBlack/intl/readme.md

 _GENMENU ="[PATH]\GENMENUX.PRG"
 ```

-  - Add I.PRG and MSGSVC.PRG to your project.
+  - Add I.PRG and `msgsvc.prg` to your project.

-  - Put STRINGS.DBF/FPT/CDX and
+  - Put `strings.dbf/fpt/cdx` and
-    MSGSVC.DBF/FPT/CDX in your project root directory.
+    `msgsvc.dbf/fpt/cdx` in your project root directory.
 Data files are
     opened automatically by INTL functions if they aren’t already
     opened.
 You may keep these tables where you wish, but you must
-    instruct your application where to find them, typically with SET
+    instruct your application where to find them, typically with `SET
-    PATH.
+    PATH`.
 Keep these files in the root for now.

   - Rebuild all.

   - To set to another run-time language, add a new language field in the
-    `strings.dbf` and MSGSVC.DBF tables, create a memory variable called
+    `strings.dbf` and `msgsvc.cbf` tables, create a memory variable called
     `_INTLLANG`, and make it equal to the language you wish to run.
 For
     example, to create a Spanish version:

 <!-- end list -->

-1. Add a cSPANISH field to `strings.dbf`
+1. Add a `cSPANISH` field to `strings.dbf`

-2. Add a cSPANISH memo field to MSGSVC.DBF
+2. Add a `cSPANISH` memo field to `msgsvc.dbf`.

 3.  `_SCREEN.oINTL.SetLanguage( “Spanish” )`